WallarooLabs/wally/README.md

 - giles

 TCP utility applications that can stream data over TCP to Wallaroo applications and receive TCP streams from said applications.

+- go_api

+Code for writing Wallaroo applications using Go.

 - lib